 \section{Abstract}

-We prove that the functor of noncommutative deformations of every flipping or flopping rational curve in a 3-fold is representable, and hence associate to every such curve a noncommutative deformation algebra $\CA$.
+We prove that the functor of noncommutative deformations of every flipping or flopping irreducible rational curve in a 3-fold is representable, and hence associate to every such curve a noncommutative deformation algebra $\CA$.
 This new invariant extends and unifies known invariants for flopping curves in 3-folds, such as the width of Reid \cite{Pagoda}, and the bidegree of the normal bundle.
 It also applies in the settings of flips and singular schemes.
 We show that the noncommutative deformation algebra $\CA$ is finite dimensional, and give a new way of obtaining the commutative deformations of the curve, allowing us to make explicit calculations of these deformations for certain $(-3,1)$-curves.

 We then show how our new invariant $\CA$ also controls the homological algebra of flops.
-For any flopping curve in a projective 3-fold with only Gorenstein terminal singularities, we construct an autoequivalence of the derived category of the 3-fold by twisting around a universal family over the noncommutative deformation algebra $\CA$, and prove that this autoequivalence coincides with Bridgeland's flop--flop functor.
+For any flopping curve in a projective 3-fold with only Gorenstein terminal singularities, we construct an autoequivalence of the derived category of the 3-fold by twisting around a universal family over the noncommutative deformation algebra $\CA$, and prove that this autoequivalence is an inverse of Bridgeland's flop--flop functor.
 This demonstrates that it is strictly necessary to consider noncommutative deformations of curves in order to understand the derived autoequivalences of a 3-fold, and thus the Bridgeland stability manifold.

 \subjclass[2010]{Primary 14D15; Secondary 14E30, 14F05, 16S38, 18E30}

 \parindent 20pt \parskip 0pt